-34 Clause 2.13.30 of the WEM Rules requires Rule Participants to cooperate with an investigation into a suspected breach.

-(vi)5.2.7 If the ERA's preliminary findings are that the Rule Participant has breached the WEM Rules or a WEM Procedure, the Rule Participant alleged to be in breach will be given notice of the ERA's preliminary findings including the reasons or rationale for these findings and will be requested to make a submission in response to these preliminary findings (clause 2.15.3(a)(ii) of the WEM Rules).
-35
+- 5.2.4 The ERA may request further information as specified in section 5.1 (clause 2.13.28 of the WEM Rules). - 5.2.5 To establish the facts of the suspected breach, the ERA may gather evidence from relevant parties such as: - (a) AEMO - (b) The Network Operator - (c) Other Rule Participants. - 5.2.6 The evidence gathered will be recorded and stored in accordance with the State Records Act 2000 (WA). - 5.2.7 If the ERA's preliminary findings are that the Rule Participant has breached the WEM Rules or a WEM Procedure, the Rule Participant alleged to be in breach will be given notice of the ERA's preliminary findings including the reasons or rationale for these findings and will be requested to make a submission in response to these preliminary findings (clause 2.15.3(a)(ii) of the WEM Rules).
+26